agorf/jot/README.md

 Default: (none)

-Note file contents will be passed to the standard input of this command to be copied to the clipboard.
+Note file paths will be passed as parameters to this command to be copied to the clipboard.

 jot will auto-detect the existence of the following X selection manipulation programs (in this order):